Quantipy/quantipy/README.md

 Quantipy is an open-source data processing, analysis and reporting software project that builds on the excellent pandas and numpy libraries.
 Aimed at people data, Quantipy offers support for native handling of special data types like multiple choice variables, statistical analysis using case or observation weights, DataFrame metadata and pretty data exports.

 ### Key features
-  - Reads plain .csv, converts from Dimensions, SPSS, Decipher, or Ascribe
+  - Reads plain .csv, converts from Dimensions, SPSS, Decipher or Ascribe
   - Open metadata format to describe and manage datasets
   - Powerful, metadata-driven cleaning, editing, recoding and transformation of datasets
   - Computation and assessment of data weights
   - Easy-to-use analysis interface
   - Automated data aggregation using ``Batch`` defintions
-  - Structured analysis and reporting via Chain and Cluster containers
+  - Structured analysis and reporting via Chain and Stack containers
   - Exports to SPSS, Dimensions ddf/mdd, MS Excel and Powerpoint with flexible layouts and various options

 #### Contributors